vfxetc/vee/docs/pipeline.rst

 .. attribute:: Package.build_subdir

     Where within the build_path to install from.
-Good for selecting a sub directory that the package build itself into.
+Good for selecting a sub directory that the package built itself into.

 .. attribute:: Package.install_prefix